 A few textile-based sensors have been created, however, there are acute disadvantages in how they function.
 Coyle et al. have developed a textile based, replaceable sweat pH sensor, but the sensor’s limitations include the necessary replacement of a sensing strip after each use.
 Another sensor relies on sweat to be collected in reservoir zones of Evolon, a nonwoven material; hydrophilic channels must be printed on the material for the sweat to be analyzed (Baysal et al., 2014).
 These biosensors show tremendous promise in sweat-based biosensing, however issues regarding sensitivity and fabrication complexity still need to be addressed.

 This work is focused on constructing nanoparticles directly into fabric in a facile manner without the need for complex chemical functionalization or fabric pretreatment methods.
 Research indicates that the high conductivity of nanometals, especially noble metals, like platinum (Pt) and palladium (Pd), can help yield greater sensor sensitivity in biosensing research because of their material properties (Doria et al., 2012; O’Neill et al., 2004) including the ability to decrease the oxidation-reduction reaction overvoltage for hydrogen peroxide reactions (Lim et al., 2005).
 In fact, Hasnet et al. (2010) demonstrated that Pt-Pd blends yielded a more efficient catalyst for H2O2 decomposition than well-known and highly effective H2O2 catalysts such as Pt alone, gold composites, potassium dichromate and magnesium dioxide.
-This work develops a bimetallic platinum-palladium nanostructured surface directly onto textile fibers to electrochemically detect H2O2, which is a by-product of chemical reactions in oxidase enzymes (e.g., glucose oxidase, lactate oxidase).
+This work has developed a bimetallic platinum-palladium nanostructured surface directly onto textile fibers to electrochemically detect H2O2, which is a by-product of chemical reactions in oxidase enzymes (e.g., glucose oxidase, lactate oxidase).
 Future work with these textiles will include the incorporation of glucose oxidase into the fabrication scheme in order to convert the textile into a usable glucose biosensor.
 The goal of our research is to optimize the textile’s chemical composition and sensitivity, which is one of the necessary components of developing a textile based biosensor.

 Methodology